3F/hMSBuild/Readme.md

 Arguments:
 ----------
-hMSBuild -novswhere            - Do not search via vswhere. hMSBuild -novs                 - Disable searching from Visual Studio. hMSBuild -nonet                - Disable searching from .NET Framework. hMSBuild -vswhereVersion {num} - To use special version of vswhere.
-Use `latest` keyword to get newer. hMSBuild -nocachevswhere       - Do not cache vswhere.
-Use this also for reset cache. hMSBuild -notamd64             - To use 32bit version of found msbuild.exe if it's possible. hMSBuild -eng                  - Try to use english language for all build messages. hMSBuild -GetNuTool {args}     - Access to GetNuTool core. https://github.com/3F/GetNuTool hMSBuild -debug                - To show additional information from hMSBuild. hMSBuild -version              - To show version of hMSBuild. hMSBuild -help                 - Shows this help.
+ -novswhere            - Do not search via vswhere.
+ -novs                 - Disable searching from Visual Studio.
+ -nonet                - Disable searching from .NET Framework.
+ -vswhereVersion {num} - To use special version of vswhere.
+Use `latest` keyword to get newer.
+ -nocachevswhere       - Do not cache vswhere.
+Use this also for reset cache.
+ -notamd64             - To use 32bit version of found msbuild.exe if it's possible.
+ -eng                  - Try to use english language for all build messages.
+ -GetNuTool {args}     - Access to GetNuTool core. https://github.com/3F/GetNuTool -debug                - To show additional information from hMSBuild.
+ -version              - To show version of hMSBuild.
+ -help                 - Shows this help.
 Aliases: -help -h -?

 --------